izcoser/etherbets-contracts/README.md

 - [ ] Explore other oracle options.

-- [ ] Use Chainlink Keepers to automate the flow of the systems.
+- [ ] Use Chainlink Keepers to automate function calls.

 - [x] Get rid of public variables (used for debugging).